nicoszn/hmenx/README.md

 1. Push this repo to GitHub, import it in Vercel.
 2. Add the three environment variables from step 2 in **Project Settings → Environment Variables**.
+3. Set the project's Node.js version to 24.x in **Project Settings → General**.
-3. Deploy.
+4. Deploy.

-Two things specific to this stack worth knowing before you deploy:
+Things specific to this stack worth knowing before you deploy:
-- Every route that touches embeddings or the LLM call sets `export const runtime = "nodejs"` — required, since `@xenova/transformers` needs Node APIs and won't run on the Edge runtime.
+- Every route that touches embeddings or the LLM call sets `export const runtime = "nodejs"` — required, since `@huggingface/transformers` needs Node APIs and won't run on the Edge runtime.
+- The embedding pipeline is pinned to `device: "cpu"` in `lib/hmem/embeddings.ts` — there's no GPU on Vercel's Node runtime, so this skips the library's WebGPU auto-detection rather than relying on it to fall back correctly.
+- Dynamic route params (`params` in the two `[id]` route handlers) are typed as a `Promise` and awaited — this has been required since Next.js 15 and remains true in 16; a plain synchronous `params` object will throw.
 - `maxDuration` is set to 60s on the turn and promote routes to give the embedding pipeline and streaming completion room to run.
 If your Vercel plan caps function duration lower than that, either upgrade or reduce `TIER2_TOP_K` / regression-set size in `lib/hmem` to keep runs shorter.
+- Tailwind v4 has no `tailwind.config.ts` — design tokens live in `app/globals.css` under `@theme`.
+If you add new colors or fonts, edit them there, not in a config file.

 ## Project layout